-- For an electric vehicle charging station, the availability of operational charging plugs, whether the station was energized, the volume of electricity in kilowatt-hours used to charge by vehicles, the number of vehicles charged by a station, and any other data deemed necessary by the CEC to monitor reliability and accessibility of the charging infrastructure.
-This data shall be measured no less frequently than on a daily basis and reported electronically to the CEC no less frequently than quarterly in AB 126 Data Reports submitted with the quarterly reports described in Task 1.5. - For an electric vehicle charging station, the source and greenhouse gas emissions intensity, on an annual basis, of the electricity used and dispensed by the EV charging station(s) at the meter, consistent with the disclosure methodology set forth in Article 14 (commencing with Section 398.1) of Chapter 2.3 of Part 1 of Division 1 of the Public Utilities Code.
-Data must be reported to the CEC annually in a AB 126 Data Report specified by the CAM. - Collect and provide the following data:

-- Number, type, date, and location of chargers installed. - Nameplate capacity of the installed equipment, in kW for chargers.

-- Number and type of outlets per charger.

-- Location type, such as street, parking lot, hotel, restaurant, or multiunit housing.

-- Total cost per charger, the subsidy from the CEC per charger, federal subsidy per charger, utility subsidy per charger, and privately funded share per charger.

-- Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to:

-- Number of charging sessions

-- Average charger station downtime

-- Peak power delivered (kW)
+- o For an electric vehicle charging station, the availability of operational charging plugs, whether the station was energized, the volume of electricity in kilowatt-hours used to charge by vehicles, the number of vehicles charged by a station, and any other data deemed necessary by the CEC to monitor reliability and accessibility of the charging infrastructure.
+This data shall be measured no less frequently than on a daily basis and reported electronically to the CEC no less frequently than quarterly in Program Management Data Report submitted with the quarterly reports described in Task 1.5. - For an electric vehicle charging station, the source and greenhouse gas (GHG) emissions intensity, on an annual basis, of the electricity used and dispensed by the EV charging station(s) at the meter, consistent with the disclosure methodology set forth in Article 14 (commencing with Section 398.1) of Chapter 2.3 of Part 1 of Division 1 of the Public Utilities Code.
+Data must be reported to the CEC annually in a GHG Intensity Report specified by the CAM. - Collect and provide to the following data: - Number, type, date, and location of chargers installed. - Nameplate capacity of the installed equipment, in kW for chargers. - Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant, or multi-unit housing. - Total cost per charger, the subsidy from the CEC per charger, federal subsidy per charger, utility subsidy per charger, and privately funded share per charger. - Collect and provide 12 months of throughput, usage, and operations data from the project_in the EV Utilization Data Reports section of the Data Collection and Information Analysis Report (defined later in this task), in the format and templates provided by the CAM, including, but not limited to: - Number of charging sessions - Average charger downtime - Peak power delivered (kW)

-- Duration of active charging, hourly

-- Duration of charging session, hourly (e.g., vehicle parked but not actively charging)

-- Average session duration

-- Energy delivered (kWh)

-- Average kWh dispensed

-- Types of vehicles using the charging equipment

-- Applicable price for charging, including but not limited to: electric utility tariff, EVSP service contract, or public charger price.

-- Payment method for public charging

-- Energy delivered back to grid or facility if a bidirectional charging use case (kWh)

-- Maximum capacity of the new fueling system

-- Normal operating hours, up time, downtime, and explanations of variations

-- Gallons of gasoline and/or diesel fuel displaced (with associated mileage information)

-- Expected air emissions reduction, for example:

-- Non-methane hydrocarbons

-- Oxides of nitrogen

-- Particulate Matter

-- Formaldehyde

-- Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions

-- Identify any current and planned use of renewable energy at the facility - Identify the source of the alternative fuel. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above.
+- Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh dispensed - Types of vehicles using the charging equipment - Applicable price for charging, including but not limited to: electric utility tariff, EVSP service contract, or public charger price - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Maximum capacity of the new fueling system - Normal operating hours, up time, downtime, and explanations of variations - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions - Identify any current and planned use of renewable energy at the facility. - Identify the source of the alternative fuel. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above, including the EV Utilization Data Reports section.

+- Program Management Data Report

+- GHG Intensity Report

-- AB 126 Data Reports - Data Collection and Information Analysis Report
+- Data Collection and Information Analysis Report